Laura7089/peppermint/README.md

 A tasty assembly language and tool suite for the [Tick Talk Processor](https://github.com/monsonite/TICK_TALK).
 Take a look at [`sample_program.ppr`](./sample_program.ppr) for a walkthrough.

+This repo contains:

+- A CLI multitool in `cli`; `cargo run` will run it by default
+- A rust library for parsing Peppermint in `peppermint-rs`; this is used behind the scenes by the cli tool
+- A [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammar for Peppermint to assist with editing